• Skip to primary navigation

 I haven’t made sausage at home in a long time because my kitchen is tiny and I have little kids and a general lack of free time for ambitious kitchen projects, but also because I make 300 lbs of sausage on a near weekly basis in a commercial kitchen (where I have a dishwasher) so there really isn’t any need.

 If you are just getting started with this, or only make small batches of sausages a couple of times a year, you can use a Kitchen Aid Stand Mixer with the Meat Grinder and Sausage Stuffer attachment.
 This is good for 2-5 lb batches max!
 If making a 5 lb batch you’ll either need to hand mix it or mix it in 2 batches.
-If you try to grind or mix more than 5 lbs you’ll burn out the engine.
+If you try to grind or mix more than 5 lbs you’ll burn out the motor.
 I’ve been there, done that.

 Personally, I think if you are going to make sausage, you should make at least 10 lbs to make it worth the effort and I have included equipment down below the recipe that I recommend for the hobby sausage maker.